protocol/launchpad/docs/protocol-labs-network/plv8.md

 ![PL Version 8](<../../.gitbook/assets/plv8.png>)

+The mission of the Ecosystem effort is to seed the long-term growth of the decentralized web, by cultivating a wide variety of developers and stakeholders, aligning them with the success of our protocols, and treating them like gold.

 ## Version 8 Principles
 ### Scaling the Network
 * Reorient PL towards scalability -- in crypto native ways